zincware/ZnDraw/README.md

 ## CLI

-You can use ZnDraw with the CLI `zndraw atoms.xyz`.
-Alternatively, you can use zndraw from within a Juypter Notebook
+You can use ZnDraw to view a file `zndraw traj.xyz`.
+Supported file formats include everything that `ase.io` can read and additionally `h5` files in the H5MD standard.

+If you want to view the frames while they are added to the scene you can use `zndraw -mp traj.xyz`.
+See `zndraw --help` for more CLI options.

+## Python
+ZnDraw provides a Python interface.
+The `zndraw.ZnDraw` object offers `append`, `extend` as well as assignment operations.
+More information is available in the example notebook.

 ```python
 from zndraw import ZnDraw